ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 {: #mcv_ordering-availability-zones-storage-vsan}

 Specify the following vSAN options:
-* **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
+* **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
-* **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
+* **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
-* If you want to add more capacity disks, select the **High Performance with Intel Optane** checkbox.
+* If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.

 #### NFS storage
 {: #mcv_ordering-availability-zones-storage-nfs}

-When you select **NFS Storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
+When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 Specify the following NFS options:

 The number of file shares must be in the range of 1 to 100.
  {:note}

 * **Configure shares individually**: Select to specify different configuration settings for each file share.
-* **Number of Shares**: When you use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
+* **Number of shares**: When you use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
 * **Size (GB)**: Select the capacity that meets your shared storage needs.
 * **Performance**: Select the IOPS (input/output operations per second) per GB based on your workload requirements.
-* **Add Shared Storage**: Select to add individual file shares that use different configuration settings.
+* **Add shared storage**: Select to add individual file shares that use different configuration settings.

 Choose performance level options according to your needs.